paketo-buildpacks/pip-install/README.md

   [requires.metadata]

     # Setting the build flag to true will ensure that the site-packages
-    # dependency is available on the $PYTHONUSERBASE for subsequent
+    # dependency is available on the $PYTHONPATH for subsequent
     # buildpacks during their build phase.
 If you are writing a buildpack that
     # needs site-packages during its build process, this flag should be
     # set to true.
     build = true

     # Setting the launch flag to true will ensure that the site-packages
-    # dependency is available on the $PYTHONUSERBASE for the running
+    # dependency is available on the $PYTHONPATH for the running
     # application.
 If you are writing an application that needs site-packages
     # at runtime, this flag should be set to true.
     launch = true